top of page

 Facetune_23-06-2023-19-15-58_edited.jpg

 In 2019, Rebecca participated in a cover of Roger Waters' "Amused to Death," a project that garnered 5.5 million views on YouTube.
-In 2020, she was selected by Grammy-winning jazz vocalist Kurt Elling for his exclusive master class.
-Rebecca reach the finals of the international pop singing competition, “Flair XL,” in 2021, and she won the Canadian singing competition “Trois Pistoles en Chanson”.
-In 2022, she shared the stage with Chuck Rainey and Lalah Hathaway.
-Along her musical path, she had the privilege of studying under acclaimed jazz vocalists like Aubrey Logan, Camille Bertault, and Stephanie Nakasian.
+In 2020, she was selected for an exclusive master class by Grammy-winning jazz vocalist Kurt Elling.
+She reached the finals of the international pop singing competition ‘Flair XL’ in 2021 and won the Canadian singing competition ‘Trois Pistoles en Chanson’.
+In 2022, she shared the stage with Chuck Rainey and Lalah Hathaway before an audience of 7,000 people.
+In August 2024, she performed the national anthem at Fenway Park in front of a crowd of 37,000.

-Rebecca's commitment to her craft goes beyond the stage.
-She did her preparatory studies in Violin Performance at the Montreal Conservatory of Music and earned her artist diploma at Lionel Groulx College in Voice Performance in 2020.
-At Berklee College of Music, where she received the prestigious Alex Ulanowski award in 2022 for her “outstanding academic performance” in the Jazz Composition department.
-Rebecca's dedication to vocal development also led her to complete Levels 1 and 2 of the Estill Voice Training program in 2020, which is a world-renowned system for vocal development.
-In addition to that, she reached another level of certification in her Estill Training journey, since she passed her certification EFP exam.
+Rebecca's dedication to her craft extends beyond the stage.
+She completed her preparatory studies in Violin Performance at the Montreal Conservatory of Music and earned her artist diploma in Voice Performance from Lionel Groulx College in 2020.
+Currently studying at Berklee College of Music on a full scholarship, Rebecca received the prestigious Alex Ulanowski Award in 2022 for "outstanding academic performance" in the Jazz Composition department.
+She has also completed Levels 1 and 2 of the Estill Voice Training program, a world-renowned system for vocal development, achieving Estill Figure Proficiency (EFP) certification in 2023.

 Picture; Wesley Verge